-3) That it may be stated that the Respondents in their Written Statements clearly and categorically stated that as the applicant was not sponsored by the Employment Exchange, so ~~as~~ she is not entitled to be regularised and to have temporary status.
+3) That it may be stated that, the Respondents in their Written Statements clearly and categorically ^{l were} stated that as the applicants ~~were~~ not sponsored by the Employment Exchange, so they are not entitled to be regularised and to have temporary status.

-4) That the Supreme court , vide judgment and order dated 27-01-97 in a similar case of Central Administrative Tribunal , Ernakulam Bench, set aside the judgment & order dated 26-07-896 passed in O.A.
-No. 434/95 copy of the Hon'ble Supreme Court's judgment has been annexed herewith as Annexure- X .
-Hence, this review petition has been filed on the following grounds :
+4) That the Supreme Court vide judgment and order dated 27-01-97 in a similar case, of Central Administrative Tribunal, Ernakulam Bench, set aside the judgment & order dated 26-07-96 passed in O.A.
+No. 434/95 , copy of the Hon'ble Supreme Court's judgment has been annexed here with as Annexure- X .
+Hence , this review petition has been filed on the ~~folk~~ following grounds :

-In view ~~xRxRxRxRxRx~~ of the facts and circumstances narrated above , the petitioners- Respondents preferred this Review application on the following amongst other grounds:
+In view of the facts and circumstances narrated above, the petitioners-Respondents preferred this Review Application on the following amongst other grounds: